eshaanmathakari/credBlock/CONTRIBUTING.md

 ## 📞 Getting Help

-- Join our Discord community
+- DM our X (Previously Twitter) and become a part of our community!
 - Ask questions in GitHub Discussions
 - Check existing issues and PRs
 - Review the codebase